Griffith Park shuttle starts service | Silver Lake crossing guard mourned | Landfill update for City Terrace

 It's Saturday, December 7.
-Expect a gray and damp day, with the chance of showers increasing in the late afternoon and into the evening.
+Expect the chance of showers to increase tonight before tapering off on Sunday.

 Here are some of the headlines, news and notes that popped up on our radar and in our inbox today: